amejiarosario/amejiarosario.github.io/source/_posts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 -  `selector`: is the name of the component.
 Remember that we had `<app-root>Loading...</app-root>`?
 This is where is defined.
 `templateUrl`: This is where the HTML code is. `<app-root>` will be replaced for whatever you have in the template.
-- `styleUrls`: You can have styles that only applies to this component.
+- `styleUrls`: You can have styles that only apply to this component.
 This is pretty neat!
-You can change the styles with confidence knowing that it won't bleed to other parts of the website.
+You can change the styles with confidence knowing that it won't bleed into other parts of the website.

 Inside the `AppComponent` class you can define variables (e.g. `title`) that are used in the templates (e.g. `{{title}}`).

-> Let's change the title from `app works!` to `Todo`.
+> Let's change the title from `Welcome to {{ title }}!` to `{{ title }}`.
+Also, remove everything else.

 Test your changes running: